unknown321/mgsmonsterguns/README.md

 Changing frame usually leads to invisible guns (see above).

+Changing gas pistol components leads to nothing.
+Looks like it cannot be changed because reasons.

 #Tables

 Tables are huge so I moved them to another page - http://unknown321.github.io/mgsmonsterguns/ along with this readme.